amida-tech/amida-auth-microservice/README.md

 ##### `AUTH_SERVICE_SEED_ADMIN_USERNAME`

 When the service starts, if no users with scope 'admin' exist in the database, one will automatically get created with this username.
 This is referred to as the "Seed Admin".
-- Per Joi, this must be in the format of an email address.

 ##### `AUTH_SERVICE_SEED_ADMIN_EMAIL`